OmarBouhamed/FederatedLearning/README.md

 ## Description

-The main parameters to tunr in the main.py:
+ Main parameters to modify (located in main.py):
 - <b>num_clients</b>: The number of devices participating in the process.
 - <b>rounds</b>: The number of Communication rounds (number of global updates)
 - <b>Epochs</b>: The number of training episodes within each device (number of local updates)